youfou/pianoteq-pi/README.md

 > This is an early version, only tested on Raspberry Pi 4B + Raspberry Pi OS 64bit + Pianoteq 7 Stage & Standard edition.
 Use at your own risk.

-## How to
+## How to use

-1. Install [Raspberry Pi OS (64 bit)](https://downloads.raspberrypi.org/raspios_arm64/images/) on your Raspberry Pi
+1. Install [Raspberry Pi OS (64 bit)](https://downloads.raspberrypi.org/raspios_arm64/images/) on your Raspberry Pi.
-2. Download Pianoteq from [the official website](https://pianoteq.com/), and put the 7z/zip package you got in any folder on the Raspberry Pi.
+2. Download Pianoteq from [the official website](https://pianoteq.com/), and put the 7z/zip package you got into your Raspberry Pi.
+   - Or download directly on your Raspberry Pi.
-3. Run the following command in the same folder on the Raspberry Pi:
+3. Run the following command in the same folder of the 7z/zip package:
 ```shell
 wget -O setup.py https://github.com/youfou/pianoteq-pi/raw/main/setup.py && sudo python3 setup.py
 ```